SegfaultBreaker/BlueTeamerNotes/Log Files/auth.log.md

-# Usefull information that can be retrieved with those tools.
+# Usefull information that can be retrieved with this tool.

 ## Auth.log